 - How can I tell if my 2-3 year old may have a developmental delay?

-- Parents of preschool children who have concerns about their child’s development
+- Parents of young children (ages 2 1/2 to 4) who have concerns about their child’s development

 - Care providers such as health care providers, community agencies, childcare programs, and social workers with parental consent